tracker code

 Is GUV tried, tested, proven and endorsed?

-Our UV-C products have been proven to inactivate over 35,000 different microbes.
+Our GUV products have been proven to inactivate over 35,000 different microbes.
 The irradiation energy required to inactivate these microbes and other relevant biohazard information are stored in our database, which is one of the largest private databases of its kind in the world.
 We have our own laboratories and partner with other scientific institutions.

-We also possess approximately 4,500 peer reviewed scientific papers which support these conclusions and several studies since the start of the COVID-19 pandemic have demonstrated that UV-C is highly effective in quickly inactivating SARS-CoV-2 (COVID-19) to prevent its transmission.
+We also possess approximately 4,500 peer reviewed scientific papers which support these conclusions and several studies since the start of the COVID-19 pandemic have demonstrated that GUV is highly effective in quickly inactivating SARS-CoV-2 (COVID-19) to prevent its transmission.

 Airborne Transmission of Covid-19